Roberto Acuña

 Roberto Miguel Acuña Cabello ([roˈβeɾto miˈɣel aˈkuɲa kaˈβeʎo]; born 25 March 1972) is a Paraguayan former footballer.

-Nicknamed El Toro (bull) due to his strength and dominating presence, he operated mainly as a central midfielder.
+Nicknamed "El Toro" (The Bull) due to his strength and dominating presence, he operated mainly as a central midfielder.
 He spent several years as a professional in Spain at Zaragoza and Deportivo, appearing rarely for the latter club.

 Acuña played 100 times for Paraguay, representing the nation in three World Cups and four Copa América tournaments.

 Club career

 Acuña was born in Avellaneda, Buenos Aires, Argentina, emigrating to Paraguay (his father's origin country) at a young age and starting playing for Club Nacional in 1989.
 After five years, he decided to acquire the country's citizenship to play for the national team, eventually becoming the second most capped player in Paraguay's history, second only to Carlos Gamarra.